deepghost384/bigquery_timeseries/README.md

 ```

 Note: Query results will have 'dt' as the index, and 'symbol' will be included as a regular column.
 The 'partition_dt' column is not included in the query results.

-## 📝 Logging

-The library uses Loguru for logging.
-By default, logs are written to a file with a 500 MB rotation.
-You can enable verbose logging by setting `verbose=True` when initializing the `BQTS` class.

 ## ⚠️ Disclaimer